HelpChat/PlaceholderAPI/.github/ISSUE_TEMPLATE/change_request.md

 - [ ] Placeholder(s) changed.
 - [ ] New placeholder(s).
-- [ ] Plugin no longer supports PlaceholderAPI.
-(Includes deltion/removal of plugin.)
+- [ ] Plugin no longer supports PlaceholderAPI and/or was deleted.

 ### Plugin
 > What is the name of the plugin?